szufix/mapel/index.rst

 * several sets of elections, including the one used by Szufa et al. [AAMAS-2020]
 * tools for drawing maps of elections
-* tools for generating elections and computing distances between them (*available soon*)
+* tools for generating elections and computing distances between them

 **Citation Policy**: if you are using this package, we kindly ask you to cite the above article *Drawing  a  map of elections in the space of statistical cultures*.